jeffreytse/jekyll-jeffreytse-blog/_posts/2022-11-25-the-handbook-of-software-architecture.md

 - Dubbo is a RPC framework
 - SpringCloud is a RESTful eco-system

-Moving from monolithic applications to microservices faces several problems:
+Moving from monolithic applications to microservice faces several problems:

 - Management of microservices.
 - Microservice direct access.
-- Load balancing of the microservice itself.
+- Load balancing of the microservices themselves.
 - Microservices are broken and downgraded.
 - Distributed transaction tracing for microservices.
 - Microservice log collection and analysis.